troclaux/notes/aws.md

 - dedicated: the hardware is exclusively assigned to your organization
 - single-tenant: only your organization uses the hardware

-- types of CMKs (Customer Master Key)
-  - customer-managed CMKs: created, managed and used by the customer
-  - aws-managed CMKs: created, managed and used by aws
-  - aws-owned CMKs: collection of CMKs that aws services own and managed, used across multiple accounts
-  - CloudHSM keys: CMKs generated and stored in dedicated CloudHSM hardware
+- CloudHSM keys
   - the customer has full control over key management
   - required for highly regulated environments

 ## CloudTrail